keybase/client/go/saltpack/specs/saltpack_encryption.md

 so on.

-We might be concerned about reusing the same public-key nonce for each recipient here.
-For example, a recipient key could show up more than once in the recipients list.
-However, note that in both cases we're boxing the same message to all recipients.
-So if the same recipient shows up twice, we'll produce identical boxes for them the second time.
+We might be concerned about reusing the same public-key nonce for each recipient here, since a recipient key could show up more than once in the recipients list.
+However, note that we're always boxing the same message for all recipients.
+If the same recipient shows up twice, we'll produce identical boxes for them the second time.

-Besides avoiding nonce reuse and enforcing the packet order, we also want to prevent abuse of the decryption key.
+Besides avoiding nonce reuse, we also want to prevent abuse of the decryption key.
 Alice might use Bob's public key to encrypt many kinds of messages, besides just saltpack messages.
 If Mallory intercepted one of these, she could assemble a fake saltpack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
 If we used a random nonce transmitted in the message header, Mallory could choose the nonce to match an intercepted box.
-Using the `P` prefix instead makes this attack difficult.
+Using the *P* prefix instead makes this attack difficult.
 Unless Mallory can compute enough hashes to find one with a specific 23-byte prefix, she can't control the nonce that Bob uses to decrypt.

 Some applications might use the saltpack format, but don't want decryption compatibility with other saltpack applications.
 In addition to changing the